The city of Brussels hosts the headquarters of the European Union and NATO.

 - There is a restaurant

 - It is located in the outcasts of Brussels

 2 ✦ Manneken Pis in Brussels

 The Manneken Pis is a peculiar symbol of the city of Brussels.

 It is located at the corner between Rue de l’Étuv and the Rue du Chêne.

-During major celebrations, events and festivals in Brussels, the statue is famed of being dressed in different costumes.
+During major celebrations, events and festivals in Brussels, this peeing boy statue is dressed in different costumes.

 ✦ Tips For Manneken Pis